 Working With Bagged Concrete

-Mixing concrete can be a difficult and messy proposition.
+Mixing concrete on the job can be a difficult and messy proposition if you don’t do it regularly.
 But it doesn’t have to be.
-These tips will make you a master mixer.

 Unless you work in the actual concrete industry, working with concrete is not something that every contractor has to do every day.
-This means that when you do get around to using mud mix, the job is usually messy and difficult.
+This means that when you do get around to using mud mix, the job can seem messy and difficult.
 Here are some tips on how to make your next experience working with bagged concrete go quickly and smoothly.

 Mixing made easy

 Stab the bag in the center with a shovel.
 Then open the bag like a clamshell and dump it into a wheelbarrow or plastic mortar pan.

 Use a hoe or flat shovel to pull portions of the dry mix through the water.
 When you’ve moved all the mud to one end, start over from the other direction.
 Keep reversing direction until no more dry powder remains.

 When you mix up a 60-pound bag of concrete, you’ll have a volume of half a cubic foot; an 80 pound bag yields two-thirds of a cubic foot.
 (This volume is listed on each bag.)
 To determine how many bags you need, measure the length, width and depth of the forms you need to fill.
 Then plug those measurements into an online “concrete calculator ”.